 View the Blog Post: Hawkin Birth Story

-View the Blog Post: Holiday Traditions Family Session with the C. Family
+View the Blog Post: A Day in the Life with the A. Family

 I chose this session because the subject is so different from everything else I typically shoot and because I still remember how I smiled ear to ear throughout this session, as this family’s joy and happiness were absolutely infectious.
 I seriously had sore cheeks at the end of the day from all the smiling and laughing!
 I’ve never even considered something like graduation as a possible candidate for documentary approach, and when Mireia first got in touch I wasn’t too sure about this whole thing.
 But she was so enthusiastic about the idea of me just documenting her special day (and I’m pretty sure that getting a PhD in Physics from Oxford University is right up there with getting married and having kids!) and me just following them around the beautiful city of Oxford, no stiff posing in sight, that I had to agree.
 And I absolutely loved it!
 I documented her family’s joy, her boyfriend’s pride, the excitement of her friends who were also graduating, and the beautiful streets and buildings of Oxford – what’s not to love!